 Are you allowed to open this programme under current government guidance?

 Yes.
-On 1st July 2020 the government published guidance for out-of-school settings.
-We have been using this guidance when building and preparing the Kaytana.
+In December 2020 the government had updated the guidance for out-of-school settings.
+We have been using this guidance and the National Youth Agency guidelines when building and preparing the Kaytana.

 What are the parents responsibilities before sending their children each day?